smarticoai/public-api/docs/interfaces/TPointsHistoryLog.md

-# Interface: TGemsDiamondsLog
+# Interface: TPointsHistoryLog

-TGemsDiamondsLog describes gems or diamonds change history log entry
+TPointsHistoryLog describes a unified history log entry for points, gems, or diamonds changes.
+The structure is the same regardless of balance type, making it easy to iterate and display.

 ## Properties